shah21/Decrypta/README.md

 ## Running the sample app

-1. To run this app first you need migrate the project in to firebase console .then paste google-service.json file into project folder (project-name/app) after that build and run
+ *To run this app first you need migrate the project in to firebase console .then paste google-service.json file into project folder (project-name/app) after that build and run
  * How to connect with firebase : <http://alphatech.technology/Howto-Entry-srk/Google-Services-Json-bek/>

 **NOTE**
-2. This app can only give permission to registered users(soldiers) .
+ *.
+This app can only give permission to registered users(soldiers) .
 So that first you need to add a special user number and details in database
    * On other end if you want register as civilian you need to add civilian phone number to soldier connections list

 ## Technology used